 We extend greetings to readers who were redirected here from Wikipedia.
 It's nice to know that they are finally acknowledging us after all these years.

 Tillman was a member of the Senate's Committee on Naval Affairs in the World War I era.
 Apparently, he grew tired of the Navy requesting ever larger battleships every year.
 He was also annoyed by the Navy's habit of building battleships that were significantly larger than Congress authorized.
 He therefore requested the navy to design "maximum battleships", i.e. the largest battleships that the Navy could practically use.

 Nobody is quite sure of what Tillman's motivations were for requesting these ships.
 There are two schools of thought on what Tillman was thinking:

-In 1916, he once again requested a "maximum battleship" study.
+On June 21, 1916, Sen. Tillman read his 1912 resolution again, and also extensively quoted from an article by Commander William A. Moffett.
+Once again, he requested a "maximum battleship" study.
 The US Navy's bureau of Construction and Repair produced a series of interesting design studies, detailed below.
 Once again, the design studies influenced the design of a succeeding class, the South Dakota (BB-49) class, however once again, the South Dakotas would have been significantly smaller than the ships envisioned in the Tillman design studies, and were in some ways just an enlargement of the previous Colorado (BB-45) class.

 The practical limits on the size of a US Navy battleship were dictated by the dimensions of the locks of the Panama Canal.
 The locks measure 1000 feet by 110 feet, and so the practical size limit for the ship was 975 feet (297.2 meters) in length, 108 feet (32.9 meters) in beam, and 38 feet (11.6 meters) in draught.
 Harbor depths further constrained draught to 32.75 feet (10 meters).